ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 }
 ```

-When working with `internal_transfer`, there’s an important nuance to consider.
-As mentioned earlier, the contract sends a message to itself, but it is entirely collected on the user's side.
-The challenge lies in accurately calculating the amount of TON to attach to the message.
+When dealing with `internal_transfer` there is one important nuance.
+As we have discussed above, the contract sends a message to itself, but that message is entirely collected on the user side.
+The problem is that you need to correctly count how much TON will be attached to the message.

 In the wrapper in the official repository, this field is optional, and if the user does not specify it, [mode becomes 128](https://github.com/ton-blockchain/highload-wallet-contract-v3/blob/d58c31e82315c34b4db55942851dd8d4153975c5/wrappers/HighloadWalletV3.ts#L115), which means that the entire balance is sent.
 The problem is that there is **an edge case** in such a case.